 About This Unit

-Their skills and capability were broad; from building, construction and maintenance to road and track preparation and maintenance.
+Their skills and capability were broad from building, construction and maintenance to road and track preparation and maintenance.
 They could also, and did quite often, fight as infantry.

-Originally an innovation developed in the Indian Army before 1914, pioneer battalions were used on a large scale by Commonwealth forces on the Western Front during the First World War.
-Because of its largely static nature, there was a much heavier reliance on field defences and the provision of mobility support to get people, weapons, ammunition, rations and stores up to the front and casualties out.
-Roads and railways needed to be built, maintained and repaired.
+Although they had existed in the Indian Army before 1914, pioneer battalions were used on a large scale by Commonwealth forces on the Western Front during the First World War.
+Becasue of its largely static nature, there was a much heavier reliance on field defences and the provision of mobility support to get troops, weapons, ammunition, rations and stores up to the front and casualties out.
+Roads and railways needed to be built maintained and repaired.

 Steve Larkins June 2013